JAPAN IN WINTER BIRDING TOUR: DETAILED ITINERARY

 There are international flights out of Haneda departing later this evening or after midnight, or we can book you into a hotel near the airport if you are departing the following day.

 Japan in Winter (Pelagic): Day 1 We will overnight near Haneda airport.

 Japan in Winter (Pelagic): Day 2 Today we will visit one or more of the many parks and nature reserves in the Tokyo area.
 This will produce photographic opportunities for a number of commoner species and should turn up Brown-headed Thrush and perhaps a vagrant duck or shorebird, as well as give us better chances for Brown-cheeked (or Eastern Water) Rail and Asian Azure-winged Magpie.

-Japan in Winter (Pelagic): Day 3 We will spend all day at sea in the outer reaches of Tokyo Bay and beyond.
+Japan in Winter (Pelagic): Day 3 We will spend all day at sea, apart from a brief stop in the Izu islands.
 This is a great time of year for watching albatrosses, and we have an excellent chance of finding Black-footed and Laysan Albatrosses and that holy grail of them all, the spectacular and rare Short-tailed Albatross.
 We have a very good chance of finding this species and we may well encounter adults as well as immature birds.
-Whilst looking for albatrosses, we are also likely to encounter Northern Fulmar, Streaked Shearwater, Tristram’s Storm-Petrel (which is largely a winter breeder), Pomarine Jaeger (or Pomarine Skua) and Black-legged Kittiwake, and we may well turn up one or two surprises.
+Whilst looking for albatrosses, we are also likely to encounter Northern Fulmar, Streaked Shearwater, Tristram’s Storm Petrel (which is largely a winter breeder), Pomarine Jaeger (or Pomarine Skua) and Black-legged Kittiwake, and we may well turn up one or two surprises.

 In the evening we will return to Tokyo, where the extension ends.

 There are international flights out of Haneda departing later this evening or after midnight, or we can book you into a hotel near the airport if you are departing the following day.